Showing posts sorted by relevance for query Guillotine. Sort by date Show all posts

 The classic guillotine consists of a tall, upright frame in which a weighted and angled blade is raised to the top and suspended.
 The condemned person is secured with stocks at the bottom of the frame, positioning the neck directly below the blade.
 The blade is then released, to fall swiftly and forcefully decapitating the victim in a single pass, the head falling into a basket below.
 In 1789, having witnessed the sometimes prolonged suffering caused by other methods of execution, Dr Joseph Guillotin (1738-1814), then deputy in the National Assembly had commended the guillotine to the authorities, his notes at the time indicating he was concerned with (1) efficiency of process, (2) a humanitarian concern for the victim and (3), the effect less expeditious methods had on executioners (and of the three, it was only the first and third which would later induce the Nazis to abandon mass-shootings of the Jews and instead create an industrialized process).
 The French administration agreed and the first guillotine was built in 1791, the first execution the following year.
 Approvingly reporting the efficiency of the machine, the Universal Magazine of Knowledge and Pleasure in January 1793 noted "The name of the machine in which the axe descends in grooves from a considerable height so that the stroke is certain and the head instantly severed from the body."
 The device also affected Scottish historian Thomas Carlyle (1795–1881) who, in his seminal French Revolution (1837), was moved to observe "This is the product of Guillotin's endeavors, ... which product popular gratitude or levity christens by a feminine derivative name, as if it were his daughter: La Guillotine! ...
 Unfortunate Doctor!
 For two-and-twenty years he, unguillotined, shall hear nothing but guillotine, see nothing but guillotine; then dying, shall through long centuries wander, as it were, a disconsolate ghost, on the wrong side of Styx and Lethe; his name like to outlive Cæsar's."
 For better or worse, historians no longer write like that.

-Dr Guillotin came to regret lending his name to the famous machine but it wasn’t his invention and nor was the origin even necessarily French.
-Although the date it was first used is unknown it seems almost certainly a medieval creation, an early English record indicating a mechanical beheading device was in use in Halifax in West Yorkshire; then called the Halifax Gibbet, the decapitation of a Mr John Dalton was recorded in 1286.
-A sixteenth century engraving named The Execution of Murcod Ballagh Near to Merton in Ireland 1307 shows a similar machine suggesting use also in medieval Ireland and Scotland, from the mid-sixteenth century until the abolition of use circa 1710, employed the Maiden which seems to have been functionally identical to the Halifax Gibbet; in Italy, was un-euphemistically called the Mannaia (cleaver).
+Although Dr Guillotin regretted his name being associated with the contraption, the true origin wasn't even French.
+While the date such a thing was first used is unknown it seems almost certainly a medieval creation, an early English record indicating a mechanical beheading device was in use in Halifax in West Yorkshire; then called the Halifax Gibbet, the decapitation of an unfortunate Mr John Dalton recorded in 1286.
+A sixteenth century engraving named The Execution of Murcod Ballagh Near to Merton in Ireland 1307 shows a similar machine suggesting use also in medieval Ireland and Scotland, from the mid-sixteenth century until the abolition of use circa 1710; it was called the Maiden which seems to have been functionally identical to the Halifax Gibbet.
+In Italy, most un-euphemistically, it was called the Mannaia (cleaver).
 Over the years, it attracted many nicknames, some sardonically deployed as the equivalent of gallows humour including La Monte-à-regret (The Regretful Climb), Le Rasoir National (The National Razor), La Veuve (The Widow), Le Moulin à Silence (The Silence Mill), La Bécane (The Machine), Le Massicot (The Cutter), La Cravate à Capet (Capet's Necktie (Capet being Louis XVI)) & La Raccourcisseuse Patriotique (The Patriotic Shortener).

 Marie Antoinette's execution on October 16, 1793 (Unknown artist).